+SI.9

-FI.9 The student will connect information about French and francophone culture(s) with concepts studied in other subject areas.
+The student will connect information about the Spanish language and Spanish-speaking culture(s) with concepts studied in other subject areas.

-- 1. Identify the use of French and francophone cultures in other subject areas. - 2.
-Relate content from other subject areas to topics discussed in French class, such as current and historical events from francophone countries to those in the United States.
+- 1. Identify the use of Spanish language and cultures in other subject areas. - 2.
+Relate content from other subject areas to topics discussed in Spanish class, such as current events from Spanish-speaking countries or regions or the influence of Spanish-speaking explorers and settlers on various regions of the United States.